 Casa Morales

-The front room has the timeless atmosphere of a local bar, while in the back room you will find tables and chairs, as well as old concrete wine vats that previously stored the wine – an homage to this room’s former use as the winery.
+The front room has the timeless atmosphere of a local bar.
+In the back room, you will find tables and chairs, as well as old concrete wine vats that previously stored the wine.
+An homage to this room’s former use as the winery.
+Of course, Casa Morales is a stop on our Tapas, Taverns, and History tour.

-Learn a bit more about the great selection of tapas in Casa Morales with this great video from local expert Cyra.
+Learn more about the great selection of tapas in Casa Morales with this great video from local expert Cyra.

 Bodeguita Romero

-Here they had a great menu with high-quality tapas, although they are particularly well-known for their pringá sandwich, a local specialty here in Seville.
+They have a great menu with high-quality tapas, although they are particularly well-known for their pringá sandwich, a local specialty in Seville.
 We also love their montadito with smoked sardine and mojo verde (green spicy sauce).

 Casa Moreno